9A4AM/Radiosonde-decoder-and-tracker-for-Windows/README.md

 rtl_fm (from the rtl-sdr package) – Licensed under GPLv2

-rs (or similar radiosonde decoders) – Licensed under GPLv3
+rs (radiosonde decoders) – Licensed under GPLv3

 These tools are used as standalone programs executed via system calls or subprocesses.
 No GPL-licensed code is included directly in this project's source code, nor are any GPL libraries linked or modified.